creviceapp/creviceapp/docs/README_.md

 Balloon(string text, string title, int timeout) | Show a balloon message and a title for a specified period.
 Balloon(string text, string title, ToolTipIcon icon) | Show a balloon message, a title, and a icon.
 Balloon(string text, string title, ToolTipIcon icon, int timeout) | Show a balloon message, a title, and a icon for a specified period.

 ## Keys

 `Keys` provides the definition of all buttons and keys of mouse and keyboard for it's property.
-This is almost all same as [System.Windows.Forms.Keys](https://msdn.microsoft.com/library/system.windows.forms.keys(v=vs.110).aspx) but for some extentions, wheel and stroke events.
+This is almost all same as [System.Windows.Forms.Keys](https://msdn.microsoft.com/library/system.windows.forms.keys(v=vs.110 ).aspx) but for some extentions, wheel and stroke events.

-### Differences from System.Windows.Forms.Keys {ignore=true}
+### Differences from System.Windows.Forms.Keys

-#### Extended properties {ignore=true}
+#### Extended properties

 Property Name | Description
 -----|-----
 WheelUp |